IchanP/weather-app/README.md

 ## Finished parts

 - ``CurrentWeatherApp`` is in a state where it can integrate with the other microservices at this point.
+- ``WarningFetcherApp`` works but can use some improvements by switching to message brokers over socket.